noaleclaire/R-Type/RFC_DOCUMENTATION.md

     Type of message send or receive:

     PingServer :
-        -> This action is used to verify the connexion to a server
+    &nbsp;&nbsp;&nbsp;-> This action is used to verify the connexion to a server

     RemoveClient :
-        -> This action is used to remove a client in a server
+    &nbsp;&nbsp;&nbsp;-> This action is used to remove a client in a server

     AllComponentSent :
-        -> This action is used to send all components created in the server to the client
+    &nbsp;&nbsp;&nbsp;-> This action is used to send all components created in the server to the client

     CreatePublicRoom :
-        -> This action is used to create a plublic room in a server
+    &nbsp;&nbsp;&nbsp;-> This action is used to create a plublic room in a server

     CreatePrivateRoom :
-        -> This action is used to create a private room in a server
+    &nbsp;&nbsp;&nbsp;-> This action is used to create a private room in a server

     InitListRoom :
-        -> This action is used to send all room avaible
+    &nbsp;&nbsp;&nbsp;-> This action is used to send all room avaible

     JoinRoomById :
-        -> This action is used to join a private room
+    &nbsp;&nbsp;&nbsp;-> This action is used to join a private room

     MaxRoomLimit :
-        -> This action is used to notify the client that the maximum number of rooms have been created
+    &nbsp;&nbsp;&nbsp;-> This action is used to notify the client that the maximum number of rooms have been created

     MaxPlayersInRoom :
-        -> This action is used to notify the client that the room cannot accept more clients
+    &nbsp;&nbsp;&nbsp;-> This action is used to notify the client that the room cannot accept more clients

     RoomDoesntExists :
-        -> This action is used to notify the client that the room doesn't exist
+    &nbsp;&nbsp;&nbsp;-> This action is used to notify the client that the room doesn't exist